SARA HIEBERT BURCH, Professor2

 Comprehensive examination: All biology course majors must satisfy the general College requirement of passing a comprehensive examination given by the major department.
 In biology, this comprehensive examination is the lecture series BIOL 097, Themes in Biology.
 BIOL 097 is offered only in the fall semester and is usually taken by students during the fall of their senior year.
 This course features a series of visiting speakers who give presentations connected by an overarching theme that can be addressed from all areas of biology.
 It enables faculty and students to interact on an intellectually challenging project, allows students to think about a topic from a variety of levels of biological organization and gives students the opportunity to meet and interact with a variety of distinguished biologists.

-- Students are required to take and complete the requirements of BIOL 097 but are not required to register for the course for credit.
+- Biology majors are required to take BIOL 097.
+BIOL 097 is a C/NC course.
 BIOL 097 counts as one of the eight credits required for a major in biology.

 - Evaluation of a student’s performance for this comprehensive examination will be Pass/No Pass and will be based on the questions prepared by each individual and team for each lecture, participation in discussions, hosting a guest speaker and the final presentation.
 For students enrolled in BIOL 097 for credit, Pass/No Pass on the comprehensive exam will be translated into Credit/No Credit for purposes of earning credit.